jdevinney/bale_old/src/other_parallel/Rust/README_cray.md

 first but DO NOT BUILD.

 The Cray build is complicated, at least on the NERSC Cori system.
-The crux of the probem is that some modules will not build with the llvm module loaded while others will not build without it loaded.
+The crux of the probem is that some Rust crates will not build with the llvm module loaded while others will not build without it loaded.
 This is unfortunate and we will look for solutions that work better going forward.